khan-lab/khan-lab.github.io/_members/akshat-mistry.md

   email: akshat.mistry@mbzuai.ac.ae
 ---

-# ⌞ ⌝

-Visiting Student Researcher at **MBZUAI** in the "Computational Biology and Cancer Regulatory Genomics" (**CBCRG**) lab, Bioinformatics postgraduate student at the **University of Birmingham**, Dubai.
+Akshat is a visiting student at **MBZUAI** in the Computational Biology and Cancer Regulatory Genomics (CBCRG) Lab and a postgraduate student in Bioinformatics at the **University of Birmingham**, Dubai.

-As an enthusiastic and innovative researcher, he leverages his software development experience to apply expertise in web development, cloud computing, machine learning, and next-generation sequencing (NGS) to advancing healthcare and research.

-Interested in the intersection of software engineering, machine learning and biology, including the creation of user-friendly bioinformatics tools and mobile applications that make advanced diagnostics more accessible to researchers, clinicians, and patients.
-My long-term goal is to bridge the gap between data science and biomedical research, enabling personalized therapies and improving human health outcomes.
+With a background in software development, he applies skills in web development, cloud computing, machine learning, and next-generation sequencing (NGS) to problems in healthcare and research.
+His interests lie at the intersection of software engineering, machine learning, and biology, particularly in developing user-friendly bioinformatics tools and applications that support diagnostics and personalized medicine.

 {% include section.html %}